Photo Credit: Bruce Newhouse.

 - Without natural constraints, false brome is rapidly expanding in Oregon.

-- Forms thick mats that prevent native plants from establishing.
+- It forms thick mats that prevent native plants from establishing.
 This degrades wildlife habitat and prevents tree regrowth, especially in oak woodland habitats.

 - This grass may be fire-resistant, re-sprouting within two weeks of a burn.